 Occupational Therapy for Children

-North Richmond Community Health’s paediatric occupational therapist works with children and their families to develop skills and abilities that improve the child’s ability to take part in activities they want or need to do.
+North Richmond Community Health’s paediatric occupational therapist works with children and their families to develop skills and abilities that improve your child’s ability to take part in everyday activities.

 • Assessment and therapy for children from birth – 12 years of age